fnproject/fdk-python/README.md

     app.env(keyone="blah", keytwo="blah", somethingelse=3)

 ```
-Key-value args will be turned into JSON instance and will be sent to a function as payload body.
+Key - value args will be turned into JSON instance and will be sent to a function as payload body.

 Applications powered by Fn: working with function's result
 ----------------------------------------------------------

-In order to work with result from function you just need to read key-value argument `fn_data`:
+In order to work with result from function you just need to read key - value argument `fn_data`:
 ```python
     @decorators.with_fn(fn_image="denismakogon/py-traceback-test:0.0.1",
                         fn_format="http")